Lifestyle Photo ofMoon and Star Fidget Rings on Galaxy Background

 According to NASA, a total solar eclipse occurs when the moon passes between the sun and Earth, completely blocking the face of the sun.
 When this happens, the sky will completely darken.
 It will look like it's dawn or dusk outside when it's really mid-afternoon.

-This will happen on April 8th and will move from Mexico, through the US, and into Canada throughout the day.
-NASA has a map that shows how the eclipse will be moving and at what time you can expect to see it depending on where you live.
+This most recently happened on April 8, 2024 and moved from Mexico, through the US, and into Canada throughout the day.
+NASA created a map that showed how the eclipse moved and at what time it was expected depending on where you live.

-If you are planning on viewing the eclipse, it's important that you do so safely.
+There are also safety measures that should be taken to view a solar eclipse.
 It is unsafe to view the eclipse with the naked eye.
-You will want too get a pair of eclipse glasses or build a viewing box for the event.
-NASA shared more in-depth safety guidelines that you should check out before the 8th.
+For the next total solar eclipse, you will want to get a pair of eclipse glasses or build a viewing box for the event.
+You can always reuse what you had for the 2024 eclipse!
+NASA has more in-depth safety guidelines that you should check out to prepare for the next eclipse.

 A total solar eclipse happens in five stages:

-- Stage One: This first stage is characterized by a partial eclipse.
+1. Stage One.
+This first stage is characterized by a partial eclipse.
 This will last a little over an hour—the sun will take on a crescent shape as the moon begins to pass over it.

-- Stage Two: This stage happens right before the point of totality.
+2. Stage Two.
+This stage happens right before the point of totality.
 Long, dark bands that appear to be moving will shadow the ground and alongside buildings.
 These are called shadow bands.

-- Stage Three: This stage happens in seconds and is very easy to miss.
+3. Stage Three.
+This stage happens in seconds and is very easy to miss.
 Baily's Beads will appear around the moon's edges as it moves across the sun.

-- Stage Four: This stage is the indicator that totality is near.
+4. Stage Four.
+This stage is the indicator that totality is near.
 There will be a singular bright spot that appears along the moon's edge—called a Diamond ring because the bright spot resembles a diamond ring!

-- Stage Five: This is the final stage where totality occurs.
+5. Stage Five.
+This is the final stage where totality occurs.
 This only lasts a couple of minutes and the moon will be completely blocking the sun.

 If you miss any of the stages leading up to totality, have no fear!
 They will repeat themselves in reverse order as the moon moves away from the sun.